mozilla/pluotsorbet/tools/preprocess-1.1.0/README.txt

     #endif
     #error ERROR_STRING
     #include "FILE"
+    @varName@

 As well, preprocess will do in-line substitution of defined variables.
 Although this is currently off by default because substitution will occur in program strings, which is not ideal.
 When a future version of preprocess can lex languages being preprocessed it will NOT substitute into program strings and substitution will be turned ON by default.

+A workaround is made to resolve this issue.
+Variables embraced by @ will be substitute by its value in the  emitted lines.
+For example if we define NAME="Yuan Xulei", the input file:
+    <p>Hello I'm @NAME@!</p>
+will output:
+    <p>Hello I'm Yuan Xulei!</p>

 Please send any feedback to [Trent Mick](mailto:trentm@google's mail thing.com).